v2sCollections/Constellation/README.md

 - They'll fire from cover and change their positions more frequently.
 - NPCs' accuracy gets a slight but noticeable upgrade.
 - Grenades become a more prominent part of NPC strategy- All changes affect all NPCs, including companions.
-- Increase weapon reload speed by 25 percent.
+- Increased weapon reload speed by 25 percent.
+- Increased the speed of equpping weapons.
+It comes with various speed multipliers for you to choose from.
+- Increased the firing speed of the micro gun.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)